Episode 10:

 DAV, American Legion, Marine Corps League, and other fraternal organizations

-are for Veterans.
+are there for Veterans.
 This breakdown of the organizations talks to members about

 the benefits of these program's camaraderie.
 The Common Veterans represent